ratnamishratech/Learning-React-By-food-delivery-app/README.md

   => There is 2 ways to use context
   1) by hooks -> in functional comp
   2) by consumer -> in class comp where hooks not exist

+  => lazy-loding
+  why suspence with lazy-loading :- Without <Suspense>, React wouldn’t know what to display during that loading period and would throw an error.
+While the dynamic import() is still fetching the code, React shows whatever you pass to fallback (for example a spinner or “Loading…” text).